ballerina-platform/ballerina-distribution/examples/kafka-client-consumer-ssl/kafka_client_consumer_ssl.md

 # Kafka client - Consumer SSL/TLS

-This shows how the SSL encryption is done in the `kafka:Consumer`.
-For this, provide `kafka:SecureSocket` with the relevant values and `kafka:SecurityProtocol` as `kafka:PROTOCOL_SSL` in the `kafka:ConsumerConfiguration`.
-Use this when the Kafka server is secured with SSL.
+The Kafka consumer connects to a Kafka server via SSL, and then receives payloads from the server.
+SSL can be enabled by providing the `kafka:SecureSocket` with the relevant values and `kafka:SecurityProtocol` as `kafka:PROTOCOL_SSL` in the `kafka:ConsumerConfiguration`.
+Use this to connect to a Kafka server secured with SSL.

 ::: code kafka_client_consumer_ssl.bal :::